greninja/PoU-Manifold/README.md

-Code for an approach to smoothly patch together charts(given) of a manifold to give a global structure
+Code to smoothly patch together local functions defined on charts (given) of a manifold to give a global approximation.

 ## Files description :